 - Students and staff members returning from a destination under CDC Level-3 Travel Health Notice, or under travel restrictions by local or state authorities, or whose household members have returned from such a destination, will be required to stay home and monitor their health for a period of 14 days before returning to campus.

 Cleaning practices at TNCS follow the CDC COVID-19 Environmental Cleaning Disinfection protocol.

 TNCS Wellness Team

-Our current plans for the start of school are informed by the TNCS Wellness Team, which includes an epidemiologist and other doctors and medical professionals, and information available to us at this time from the local health departments and the MSDE Office of Child Care.
+Our re-opening plans are informed by the TNCS Wellness Team, which includes an epidemiologist and other doctors and medical professionals, and information available to us from the local health departments and the MSDE Office of Child Care.